2020 NBA Finals | Lakers vs. Heat

 “And to come full circle to win in his honor, his daughter’s honor, unbelievable season that we’ve had.
 And to be able to prevail and stay focused and continue to get the job done, I know something, he’s definitely smiling down on us.
 We’re able to fulfill our dream and succeed with the championship.”

 Rondo departed Boston in December 2014 via trade, sent off to the Dallas Mavericks, and struggled to find a fit in the new surroundings.
-Rondo joined the Sacramento Kings for the 2015-16 season, and then the Chicago Bulls in 2016-17.
+Rondo joined the Sacramento Kings for the 2015-16 season, and later Chicago.
 By the time Rondo signed with the New Orleans Pelicans for 2017-18, he was playing for his fifth team in four seasons with current Lakers power forward Anthony Davis, who scored 19 points in Sunday’s Game 6 win.

 “Down the road [in] Year 10, 11, things changed for me in my career,” Rondo explained.
 “Every time going into training camp, you weren’t expected to win a championship because of the teams I was on.
 So, that was a different mindset coming into the season.
 But to be able to get back to this, this season in particular, understanding that we did have a team to compete for a championship from Day 1, and to be able to come full circle an entire year later, we reached our goal and our dream.